-Decatur, Illinois is one of the largest cities in Central Illinois and was the first home of Abraham Lincoln and of the Decatur Staleys, which would become the Chicago Bears.
+Decatur, Illinois, is one of the largest cities in Central Illinois and was the first home of Abraham Lincoln and of the Decatur Staleys, which would become the Chicago Bears.
 It is the county seat of Macon County and was founded along the Sangamon River and Lake Decatur.
-As of 2013, the city has a population of over 74,000, including a large number of senior citizens.
+As of 2013, the city's population was over 74,000, including a large number of senior citizens.

 Senior Living Options in Decatur

 Decatur's population is much older when compared to the populations of other cities within the State of Illinois.
 The state's senior population is roughly 12.5% of the total population.
 The city is home to more than 13,300 residents who are 65 or older, and an additional 3,000 residents are between 60 and 64 years old.